 5. Find proof in the text, Underline and Number

 Now let’s imagine you think you found the right answer.
 You will make your choice and go on, right?
 You will want to save time and you won’t care much about making sure that it’s 100% sure.
 Probably.

 What we suggest is that you remember that GOLDEN rule and go back to the text.
-You are now a detective.
 You need to find the 100% proof in the text that you are on the right track to the band score you need.

 So what should you do?

 - Find the exact location of the rephrased answer in the reading passage.
 Compare to the key words in your answer and rest assured that it is the ONE.
 That is the proof.